First Step’s GPs

 Within only 6 months of intravenous drug use, 50-80% of drug users test positive for Hep C.

-Our Hep C clinic runs every Monday afternoon and Friday afternoon.
-Appointments can be made to:
+Our Hep C clinic runs every Monday afternoon from 2:30pm-4pm and from 10am-2pm every second Friday.
+Appointments can be made to discuss:

 - Learn how to keep your liver healthy